 There is a murky background lurking in the history of this iconic sandwich and it is unclear of the sandwich origins.
 But there is nothing murky about the taste of this sandwich.
 It is undeniably delicious.
-This is also a great repurposing of your leftover St. Patrick’s Day corned beef and cabbage leftovers.
-It is a celebration in itself!
+This is also a great repurposing of your leftover St. Patrick’s Day corned beef.

 Is Pastrami the same As Corned Beef?

 They are a little different even though they are both beef cuts.
 Both pastrami and corned beef go through a curing process.
 Pastrami is then coated with a dry rub and smoked.
 The corned beef will be either boiled or roasted after curing.

 Can I make a Reuben Sandwich with Pastrami?